nchowdhury2233/mindweaver/README.md

 - Slides: Presentation from class
 - Resources: Any links or files shared during class
-- Code: Starter code for in-class exerises or homework
+- Code: Starter code for in-class exercises or homework

 ### Communication

 - During class we will be hanging out in the #mindweaver-students slack channel.